OpenMoonRay/openmoonray-docs/docs/moonray/how-to-guides/opencolorio-notes.md

 ---
+title: OpenColorIO in Moonray_gui

+# uncomment if you want MathJax formatting available
+# maths: 1

+# format is YYYY-MM-DD 00:00:00 +0000
+# last-modified-date: 2025-02-14 00:00:00 +0000
 ---
 # OpenColorIO in Moonray_gui
+## This page needs to be rebuilt
+---

 Moonray_gui supports OpenColorIO v2 starting with version (TBD).
 Users may now supply one .ocio config file to specify the transformation from